balajich/spring-cloud-session-2-microservices-dynamic-ports/README.md

         return dataBase.get(employeeId);
     }
 ```
 Employee API users Eureka Client , which discovers and registers with Server.
-Snippet of **EmployeeApiApplication**
+Snippet of **EmployeeApiApplication**.
+It
+binds to random port and registers with Eureka Server using name,dynamic id and random value.
 ```java
 @SpringBootApplication
 @EnableEurekaClient